-- 1. Matters related to the scope of consolidation - (1) Number of consolidated subsidiaries: 4
+1. Matters related to the scope of consolidation

-Names of consolidated subsidiaries
+(1) Number of consolidated subsidiaries: 4

-Digital Arts Consulting Inc.

-Digital Arts America, Inc.

-Digital Arts Asia Pacific Pte.
-Ltd.

-Digital Arts Europe Limited
+Names of consolidated subsidiaries Digital Arts Consulting Inc. Digital Arts America, Inc. Digital Arts Asia Pacific Pte.
+Ltd. Digital Arts Europe Limited

-(2) Names, etc. of non-consolidated subsidiaries

-2. Matters related to the application of the equity method
+- (2) Names, etc. of non-consolidated subsidiaries There are no applicable matters. - 2.
+Matters related to the application of the equity method

-- (1) Number of non-consolidated subsidiaries to which the equity method is applied: - - (2) Names, etc. of non-consolidated subsidiaries to which the equity method is not applied
+(1) Number of non-consolidated subsidiaries to which the equity method is applied: ----

-3. Fiscal years of consolidated subsidiaries
+- (2) Names, etc. of non-consolidated subsidiaries to which the equity method is not applied There are no applicable matters. - 3.
+Fiscal years of consolidated subsidiaries